-- Reminding respondents that their answers are confidential and being familiar with the procedures we're using to protect respondent's information; - Providing positive, neutral feedback, such as "Thank you; I understand; We appreciate your participation in this important study; I'm sorry you had to experience that," etc. - Acknowledging a respondent's hesitancy in answering a question, such as, "I understand that this may be difficult for you, so please take your time" and - (Only if necessary) Reminding respondents that it is okay to skip any question he/she does not feel comfortable answering.
+- Reminding respondents that their answers are confidential and being familiar with the procedures we're using to protect respondent's information; - Providing positive, neutral feedback, such as "Thank you; I understand; We appreciate your participation in this important study; It's important your opinion is included in the results, if you need to take a minute or if you would like us to call you back we can. ," etc. - Acknowledging a respondent's hesitancy in answering a question, such as, "It's important to find out what people think about this, so please take your time." and - (Only if necessary) Reminding respondents that it is okay to skip any question he/she does not feel comfortable answering.